Revised Partners Work Rights: What You Need to Know

 There has been a significant focus on migrant workers in New Zealand over the past year.
 As we have previously highlighted, a number of changes have come into force to better protect migrant workers, and prevent and deter exploitation by employers.

-These legislative changes expose businesses employing migrant workers to more severe penalties for exploitation and may also result in more scrutiny of businesses who hire migrants.
+These legislative changes expose businesses employing migrant workers to more severe penalties for exploitation and may also result in more scrutiny of businesses that hire migrants.

 For this reason, now more than ever is an ideal time for business owners to pause and re-examine their practices, to ensure that they are meeting both their employment and immigration obligations.

-In our experience one of the biggest stumbling blocks for employers is which process to follow when a migrant worker no longer holds a visa.
-In this article we outline some general best-practice recommendations for employers to consider when it comes to improving practices and reducing risk of non-compliance.
+In our experience, one of the biggest stumbling blocks for employers is the process to follow when a migrant worker no longer holds a visa.
+In this article, we outline some general best-practice recommendations for employers to consider when it comes to improving practices and reducing the risk of non-compliance.

 What are an employer’s obligations when a migrant worker’s visa expires?